-Most small business In Philadelphia, lending is concentrated among national, regional, and community banks, with most > lending sourced via their balance sheets and off-balance sheet investment vehicles lending is provided by banks, which "There are numerous banks in and around Philadelphia - you have small to large institutions.
-Most banks have some sort of historically have been commercial presence and make small business loans in a five county in and around Philadelphia.
-They dominate the provision of inaccessible to entresmall business capital - some of that is on balance sheet or other vehicles " preneurs of color > Historically, bank lending has been concentrated in Center City, has skewed toward larger sized loans, and is less accessible to the city's entrepreneurs of color due to higher credit requirements and collateral / personal guarantees " Most banks in Philadelphia prefer to lend on project-based initiatives in downtown corridors, rather than smaller dollar working capital loans.
+- In Philadelphia, lending is concentrated among national, regional, and community banks, with most lending sourced via their balance sheets and off-balance sheet investment vehicles - "There are numerous banks in and around Philadelphia you have small to large institutions.
+Most banks have some sort of commercial presence and make small business loans in a five county in and around Philadelphia.
+They dominate the provision of small business capital - some of that is on balance sheet or other vehicles " - Historically, bank lending has been concentrated in Center City, has skewed toward larger sized loans, and is less accessible to the city's entrepreneurs of color due to higher credit requirements and collateral / personal guarantees - "Most banks in Philadelphia prefer to lend on project-based initiatives in downtown corridors, rather than smaller dollar working capital loans.
 That type of larger financing requires collateral that deters many entrepreneurs of color from accessing such capital "